FC Borjomi: Stadium

-The club's home ground is a stadium named after Borjomi-born player Jemal Zeinklishvili, who was a member of Dinamo Tbilisi squad during their victorious season in the Soviet Top league in 1964.
+The club's home ground is a stadium named after Borjomi-born player Jemal Zeinklishvili, who started his career at his hometown club and later spent seven seasons at Dinamo Tbilisi, becoming the Soviet Top league winner in 1964.

 The arena was announced unfit for hosting official matches in 2020, which forced the local municipal authorities to unveil reconstruction plans.
+For this reason, since 2021 the team has been using other football grounds such as Mtskheta Park and the Grigol Jomartidze stadium for their home games.

 In March 2024, an eighteen-month rehabilitation project was announced.

-For this reason, since 2021 the team has been using other football grounds such as Mtskheta Park and the Grigol Jomartidze stadium for their home games.